This post may contain affiliate links, please see my disclosure policy to learn more.

 If you prefer baking mixes that are mixed with milk in recipes, try Homemade Bisquick Mix made without Cream of Tartar or Powdered Milk.

 Sift the dry ingredients together, I do it twice to make sure it gets mixed well.
 Use a pastry blender to cut in the shortening or butter.
 You may also choose to use a food processor, but be careful not to over-blend.

 To make 1 Dozen Biscuits – 3 cups baking mix and ¾ cup of water.
 Blend together just until moistened.
 Drop by rounded spoonfuls onto a lightly greased or sprayed baking sheet.
 Bake at 450° for 8-10 minutes.

-To make Pancakes – 3 cups baking mix, 1 egg, 1½ cups water.
+To make Pancakes – 3 cups baking mix, 1 egg, and 1½ cups water.
 Mix together.
-Heat a lightly oiled griddle or frying pan over medium high heat.
+Heat a lightly oiled griddle or frying pan over medium-high heat.
 Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
 Brown on both sides and serve hot.

 Check out the original recipe on Amish365.com

 - 4½ cups flour

 - ½ cup dry milk

 - 1 cup shortening or butter

 - Sift all dry ingredients together.